 3/4 time: A song in 3/4 time has three beats per measure and is counted 1, 2, 3, 1, 2, 3, and so on.
 This time signature is also quite common and is often referred to as waltz rhythm.

-In the Foundations course, we learn strums for playing in both of these time signatures.
+In my beginner's ukulele course, we learn strums for playing in both of these time signatures.
 Beginners occasionally get confused about the difference between the two, so I've created a video to help with that!

 Note: If you're clapping along to a fast-paced song, you'll no doubt have to increase the speed of your claps!
 If you're clapping to a slower song, you'll be paced similarly to the examples in the video.